connorwjordan/connorwjordan-intern-repo/Milestone3:LearningGit/git_understanding.md

 This is because the changes you have made have not been reviewed by anyone and making these direct changes to main could cause problems with the ongoing service that the repo provides.

 **How do branches help with reviewing code?**
-Branches help by letting you see how the changes that you've made would fit into the main repo.
+Branches help by letting you see how the changes that you've made would fit into the main repo, and how many commits ahead and behind that branch is.
+Being able to test a branch to make sure that the code runs correctly is important before merging any branches into main.

 **What happens if two people edit the same file on different branches?**
+Those two branches will not interact with each other until pull requests are submitted and then you can end up with merge conflicts that will needed to be resolved before that PR is able to be merged into main.

+**What caused the conflict?**

+**How did you resolve it?**

+**What did you learn?**